ANjiaLuu/CSC120-FinalProject/cheatsheet.md

 Cake
 Shakila's Essay

-## Warning: the names of item and non-player characters are case-SENSITIVE.
+## Warning: the names of non-player characters are case-SENSITIVE.

 # End of the game
 After you collected all the items, type down "the murderer is....(name of one of the four suspects)."
 If you find the true cirminal,